Fresno State Bulldogs: Football

-Fresno State's football team is currently coached by Jeff Tedford.
+Fresno State's football team is currently coached by Matt Entz.
 During its tenure in the Western Athletic Conference (WAC) from 1992 to 2011, it shared three WAC titles; in 1992 and 1993 under Head Coach Jim Sweeney, and in 1999 with the University of Hawaiʻi, the only title for Pat Hill.
 However, Hill garnered a reputation for being willing to play any top-ranked opponent, anytime, anywhere (usually on the opponent's field).
 Fresno State (as of December 2005) achieved success with a 10–8 record against teams from BCS conferences, the most by any program not in a BCS conference.
 This has provided the Bulldogs a following among college football fans who admire its willingness to challenge the best teams (and has resulted in the Bulldogs being featured more regularly on college football TV programs than most BCS non-AQ conference teams).
 However, their success in their non-conference games hasn't translated to championships in conference play.
 After 1999, the Bulldogs did not win the WAC title before leaving for the MW in 2012.
 In 2013, the first season after the MW expanded to 12 football members and launched a conference championship game, the Bulldogs claimed the MW title.

 Fresno State often travels between 10,000-20,000 miles (30,000 km) during its football season, between its MW games and its non-conference schedule, as the conference itself is spread from the Colorado Front Range to Honolulu.
 During Fresno State's time in the WAC, its travel was on the higher end of the range, as that conference's footprint extended even farther to the east than that of the MW (as far as Ruston, Louisiana, home of Louisiana Tech University).
-Boise State and Hawaiʻi are two of Fresno State's major in-conference rivals.
+During their time in the Mountain West Conference, Boise State and Hawaiʻi were two of Fresno State's major in-conference rivals.
 Boise State joined the MW in 2011, a year before Fresno State, while Hawaiʻi joined for football only at the same time Fresno State joined in all sports.
+Boise State has remained Fresno State’s major in-conference rival when they both joined the Pac-12 Conference in 2026.

 The Fresno State Bulldogs men's football team have an NCAA Division I FBS Tournament record of 12–13 through twenty-four appearances.